Optimal Partitioning of Non-Convex Environments for Minimum Turn Coverage Planning: Proof of Proposition

 Appending these columns preserves the total unimodularity of the resulting matrix, see \cite{nemhauserIntegerCombinatorialOptimization1999}.
 Because of this, the matrix $A$ is TU, which completes the proof of Lemma \ref{lemma:TUM}. \end{proof}

-Since the constraints are TU, it follows from Theorem \ref{thm:Hoff-Krusk} and \cite{karmarkarNewPolynomialtimeAlgorithm1984} that the relaxed LP computes optimal integral solutions for the formulated MILP in polynomial time.
-We can therefore solve Problem \ref{problem:main} optimally in polynomial time using the LP.
+Since the constraints are TU, it follows from Theorem \ref{thm:Hoff-Krusk} that the relaxed LP computes optimal integral solutions for the formulated MILP, thereby completing the proof of Proposition \ref{proposition:main}.
+We can therefore use efficient polynomial-time LP solvers \cite{karmarkarNewPolynomialtimeAlgorithm1984} to solve Problem \ref{problem:main} optimally.